dataliterate/data-populator/README.md

 _assuming firstname = Peter, lastname = Miller_

 ## Conditional Actions
-A data-driven "if this than that" for Sketch Data Populator: triggers in the data lead to actions in Sketch.
+A data-driven "if this than that" for Data Populator: triggers in the data lead to actions in Sketch.

 A Conditional Action performs a certain action on a Layer Group or Symbol based on data and a conditional expression.
 The Conditional Action is controlled by the name of the Layer Group (or Symbol Instance).